nkashyap14/Zettelkasen/Zettelkasten/Variance.md

 - Properties:
 $$ var(X) >= 0 $$
 $$ var(\alpha*X + \beta) = \alpha^2var(X)$$
+- Variance is expressed in squared units.
+If you want to express the spread of the distribution in the same units as the [[Random Variable]] than you must take the square root which is the [[standard deviation]]
 ---
 Links :: [[Computer Science]] [[Probability]] [[Statistics]]  [[Expectation]] Reference :: [[Discrete Random Variables Lecture]]